How Much of a Personal Loan Can I Get?

 Here are some scenarios where getting a personal loan might be a good idea:

 • You need a large sum upfront.
-If you need a chunk of cash for a big-ticket purchase or to fund a home improvement project, a large personal loan can provide you with the money to cover a purchase.
+If you need a chunk of cash for a big-ticket purchase or to fund a home renovation, a large personal loan can provide you with the money to cover a purchase.

 • You’re using the funds for something you really need.
 If you need the money to cover a financial shortfall, unexpected emergency, or much-needed home remodeling project, it could be a sound move to take out a personal loan.

 • You need the money quickly.
-The processing and funding times for a personal loan can be a lot faster than other funding choices, such as a home equity loan or HELOC.
+The processing and funding times for a personal loan can be a lot faster than other funding choices, such as a home equity loan or home equity line of credit, or HELOC.

 • You want to consolidate high-interest debt.
 If you qualify for a lower interest rate, lower monthly payments, and more flexible repayment terms, it could make financial sense to take out a debt consolidation loan.

-Now, let’s walk through instances when a personal loan may not make sound financial sense:
+Now, consider instances when a personal loan may not make sound financial sense:

 • You can’t keep up with monthly payments.
-If you’ve looked at your situation, do the math, and realize that you’ll have a hard time staying on top of your monthly payments, then a personal loan might not be the right choice for you at the time.
+If you’ve looked at your situation, done the math, and realized that you’ll have a hard time staying on top of your monthly payments, then a personal loan might not be the right choice for you at the time.

 • You have time to save for your major purchases and goals.
-If you aren’t in a financial pinch and don’t need the money right away, you might be better off saving instead.
+If you aren’t in a financial pinch and don’t need the money right away, you might be better off saving the amount needed instead.
+That can allow you to sidestep paying interest.

 • You don’t need to take out a large amount of money.
 Unless you have good reason to take out a sizable amount of cash, then it probably doesn’t make financial sense to get a personal loan.
 Other options, such as a personal line of credit, might be a better move.